RonMercier/advanced-keylogger/README.md

-# This is an Advanced Keylogger - An improvised version of the Keylogger
+# This is an Advanced Keylogger in Python

 An advanced keylogger has been created in Python which has the capability of sending emails, getting screenshots, recording your microphone, getting computer information, and the clipboard.
 All features work together to create both a keylogger and a spyware-like payload.